Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 Tradable:

-You can sell NCDs on stock markets (like NSE or BSE) before they mature, giving you flexibility.
-However, the selling price may vary based on interest rate changes and market demand.
-This liquidity feature makes NCDs suitable for investors needing early access to their funds..
+You can sell NCDs on stock markets (such as NSE or BSE) before they mature, giving you greater flexibility.
+However, the selling price may vary with changes in interest rates and market demand.
+This liquidity feature makes NCDs suitable for investors needing early access to their funds.

 Diversification: